Optimal Stateless Model Checking of Transactional Programs under Causal Consistency: Abstract

 \section{Abstract}

-The verification of transactional concurrent programs running over causally consistent databases is a challenging problem.
-We present a framework for efficient stateless model checking (SMC) of concurrent programs with transactions under two well known models of causal consistency, $\ccvt$ and $\cc$.
-Our approach is based on exploring the program order $\tpo$ and the reads from $\trf$ relations, avoiding exploration of all possible coherence orders.
+We present a framework for efficient stateless model checking (SMC) of concurrent programs under five prominent models of causal consistency, $\ccvt, \cm, \cc, \readat, \readc$.
+Our approach is based on exploring traces under the program order $\tpo$ and the reads from $\trf$ relations.
 Our SMC algorithm is provably optimal in the sense that it explores each $\tpo$ and $\trf$ relation exactly once.
 We have implemented our framework in a tool called \ourtool{}.
-Experiments show that \ourtool{} performs well in detecting anomalies in classical distributed databases benchmarks.
+Experiments show that \ourtool{} performs well in detecting anamolies in classical distributed databases benchmarks.